Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

 The sender specified in [`eea_sendTransaction`](#eea_sendtransaction) and [`eth_sendTransaction`](#eth_sendtransaction) requires a signing key.
-Signing keys can be [stored externally or locally](../../Concepts/Overview.md).
+You can store signing keys [externally or locally](../../Concepts/Overview.md).

 ## eea_sendTransaction